-Andy and I love to ski!
-We’ve skied together most years before we had kids, but once Maxwell was born in 2014, the ski trips got trickier.
+Pre kids, skiing was at the top of our winter vacation list, but once Maxwell was born in 2014, the ski trips got trickier.
 We took Maxwell and our favorite baby-sitter with us when he was 9 months old.
 (He learned to walk on that trip!)
 Our second ski trip post kids, Andy and I snuck away for a long weekend and left him home with my mom before our daughter was born.
 For our third ski trip post kids, we decided to leave Mila at home with the grandparents and took Maxwell with us so he could learn to ski.
 This year with a 4 and 5 year old, we braved the cold and took both kids skiing at Sundance Resort!

 Three reasons we decided to ski at Sundance Resort in Utah: